bytewife/agentcraft/README.md

 Restart Minecraft and launch the Forge Installation again.
 The mod should now appear in the mod list under "Mods".

 When you open a world the HTTP Server will be started automatically, and you should now be able to send HTTP requests to it.

+After Forge and the Mod are set up, you can use the following command from this project's folder:

 ## Usage
 ```